Dawn of the transformer era in speech emotion recognition: closing the valence gap: Related Work

 While the aforementioned studies have focused on emotional categories, there also exist several ones which concentrate on dimensions.
 The most comparable to ours is that of \citet{srinivasan2021representation}, who fine-tuned {\wtov} / {\hubert} on arousal, dominance, and valence.
-Their results show that pre-trained models are particularly good in predicting valence -- a feat which has long escaped audio-based models.
+Their results show that pre-trained models are particularly good in predicting valence.
 When additionally joining audio embeddings from the fine-tuned models and text representations obtained with a pre-trained BERT model, they got a \acf{CCC} for valence of $.683$ on the {\msppodcast} corpus~\citep{lotfian2019msppodcast}.
-Furthermore, they were able to distill the multi-model system to an audio-only model using student-teacher transfer learning, while still reaching a \ac{CCC} of $.627$ (a massive improvement compared to the previous state-of-the-art performance of only $.377$~\citep{li2021contrastive}).
-In \cref{tab:related-work-msp}, we summarise their results for {\wbase}, {\hbase}, {\wlarge}, and {\hlarge} without cross-modal distillation.
-The numbers back up two of our earlier findings: the large architecture is superior to the base model and {\hubert} outperforms {\wtov}.
-Their \ac{CCC} performance surpasses both that of \citet{triantafyllopoulos2021multistage} ($.515$), who proposed a multimodal fusion of pre-trained BERT embeddings with an untrained CNN model, and of \citet{li2021contrastive} ($.377$) who pre-train a CRNN model on LibriSpeech using Contrastive Predictive Coding and subsequently fine-tuned it on {\msppodcast}.
+Furthermore, they were able to distill the multi-model system to an audio-only model using student-teacher transfer learning, while still reaching a \ac{CCC} of $.627$ (a massive improvement compared to the previous state-of-the-art performance of only $.377$~\citep{li2021contrastive}). \review{ However, this improvement was the result of cross-modal transfer learning, and it remains unclear whether speech-based architectures are by themselves able to reach such performance level -- a fact we further explore in our work. }

-The presented results clearly demonstrate the great potential of {\wtov} and {\hubert} for emotion recognition.
-However, it remains unclear what influence the amount and domain of the data used for pre-training really has.
-For instance, even though the large model consistently shows better performance, it is unclear if that can be attributed to the additional layers or the fact that it was trained on $60$ times more data compared to the base model.
-Likewise -- since the models used in previous work were all pre-trained on read English speech -- there is little understanding on the impact that the use of speech from other domains may have.
-In this contribution, we therefore present a systematic comparison of different models pre-trained under various conditions (\eg including noisy speech) and evaluate them on several datasets (in-domain and cross-corpus).
+The presented results demonstrate the great potential of {\wtov} and {\hubert} for emotion recognition.
+However, the influence of pre-training data quantity and domain remains unclear.
+For instance, even though the large model shows consistently better performance, it is unclear if that can be attributed to the additional layers or to an $60$ fold increase of training data compared to the base model.
+Likewise there is little understanding on the impact of language, as previous work focused in pre-training on English speech data.
+In this contribution, we present a systematic comparison of different models pre-trained under various conditions (\eg including noisy speech) and evaluate them on several datasets (in-domain and cross-corpus).